 A swallowing disorder can occur during one of three phases.
 The first is the oral phase, which involves chewing food and moving it into the throat.
 In the pharyngeal phase, swallowing begins, and the airway must be closed off to prevent food from entering it.
 During the esophageal phase, the esophagus opens and closes while squeezing food down into the stomach.
 Various conditions can result in swallowing difficulties, so thorough testing and examination are necessary to determine the exact cause.

-What Are The Common Symptoms?
+What Are the Typical Symptoms?

 You may have a swallowing disorder if: